Updated: October 16, 2022

-But that’s not the case in real life – not only does it take time, effort and money to build a business; there are also as much, if not more, bad business ideas than good ones out there.
+But that’s not the case in real life – not only does it take time, effort, and money to build a business; there are also as many bad business ideas as good ones out there.

 So in today’s world where ideas are cheap, funds are limited, and time is a luxury, how do you determine if an idea is actually worth pursuing?

 The short answer is there’s no easy way, but of course, there are some things we can do to immediately sort out which ones are potentially good and which ones are just plain bad.
 So how do you do that?

 The reason why some people say that ideas are cheap is that anyone with enough creativity can think of ways to make money today.
 A few hours is usually all it takes to come up with possibly good business ideas, even shorter if you’re among friends who could brainstorm with you.

-I did this a few days ago with some friends and here’s what we thought would be good businesses to put up today:
+I did this recently with some friends and here’s what we thought would be good businesses to put up today:

 - A store for affordable gadgets and accessories, a business like CDR King.